Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Discussion

 \subsection{Real World Performance}

-During the 2024-2025 season, the TIME instrument was again deployed on the ARO 12~m telescope.
-The initial alignment of the warm optics and cryostat were set with a laser tracker.
-The components were installed within 1~mm of the design positions and 0.1~deg of the design angles, within tolerances, except for the cryostat, which was within 0.3~deg.
-Each mirror in the optical system was mapped over the course of two fridge cycles: F1 and K1 were mapped on January 21, 2025, and K2, K3, and P1 were mapped on January 22.
-We achieved mapping times of 26 minutes per mirror over a 20 $\times$ 20 grid in a snaking raster pattern, for an average speed of $\sim$15 points per minute; this was crucial to take advantage of decreased cryostat hold time due to elevated focal plane temperature.
-Due to the high focal plane base temperature, the TES detectors were biased on a lower sensitivity aluminum superconducting transition.
-We used all 13 thermal sources in order to maximize the signal-to-noise ratio in each map.
+During the 2024-2025 and 2025-2026 seasons, the TIME instrument was again deployed on the ARO 12~m telescope.
+Each year, the initial alignment of the warm optics and cryostat were set with a laser tracker.
+The components were installed within 1~mm of the design positions and 0.1~deg of the design angles, meeting tolerances.
+We present a selection of 2026 beam maps to illustrate the mapper data product.
+In 2026, each mirror in the optical system was mapped over the course of two days: P1 and F1 were mapped on January 23, 2026, and K1, K2, and K3 were mapped on January 24.
+We achieved mapping times of 42 minutes per mirror over a 25 $\times$ 25 grid in a snaking raster pattern, for an average speed of $\sim$15 points per minute.
+For the K1 maps presented here, only a single emitter was used.
+K2 and K3 used 7 emitters, while F1 and P1 employed all 13.

-Data analysis is complicated by low detector sensitivity, but we present a subset of the data as a proof of concept.
-In Fig.~\ref{fig:maps_collage}, we show sequence of maps of K1, illustrating a distinct beam pattern moving across the mirror as a function of spatial feed position.
+In Fig.~\ref{fig:maps_collage}, we show a sequence of maps of K1, illustrating a distinct beam pattern moving across the mirror as a function of spatial feed position.
 Detector timeseries from multiple receiver frequencies are co-added to increase signal to noise ratio.
 The 5~Hz chopped source amplitude at each position is extracted from these timeseries using the complex lock-in method, implemented in digital signal post-processing.
-We mask out pixels with large (6 $\times$ RMSE) time-domain impulse spikes that could bleed power into the 5~Hz signal, and each map is sigma-clipped in the map domain for display purposes, masking out 6$\sigma$ outlier pixels in two clipping iterations.
+We mask out detector samples with large (6 $\times$ RMSE) time-domain impulse spikes that could bleed power into the 5~Hz signal.
 Each map is then normalized to a peak amplitude of 1, and contours of the normalized predicted beam pattern for the corresponding spatial feed are overplotted in white for comparison.
+This method of coarse comparison allows us to evaluate the beam centroid positions and FWHMs for alignment and large detect large aberrations, which is the primary purpose of the system.
+More detailed mapping could also be performed by, for example, scanning on grids that push closer to the RMSE position error and/or using smaller emitter elements to better sample beams near foci, or by making long-integration maps with a larger number of emitters active to recover low-level beam structure.